-- 3.1 In 2016, the Chartered Institute of Public Finance (CIPFA) and the Society of Local Authority Chief Executives (SOLACE) published a national framework for ensuring proper and robust governance in local authorities.
-This was adopted by the Council in December 2016 following a review by the Audit Sub-Committee. - 3.2 The main aim of corporate governance relates to having a system by which a local authority directs and controls its functions and relates to its local community. - 3.3 Good corporate governance is essential in demonstrating that there is credibility and confidence in public services.
+- 3.1 Corporate Governance relates to having a system by which a local authority directs and controls its functions and relates to its local community. - 3.2 Good corporate governance is essential in demonstrating that there is credibility and confidence in public services.
 Sound arrangements should be founded on openness, integrity, accountability, together with the overarching concept of leadership.